Interpreted Languages: Perl, PHP, Python, Ruby (Sheet Two)

 value = property(fget=getValue, fset = setValue)

-instance variable accessibility
+instance variable visibility

 How instance variable access works.